Hash-Studios/Prism/README.md

 - Search for Wallpapers by color
 - Find wallpapers with a similar color
 - Set any wallpaper on the home screen, lock screen or both
-- Find wallpapers by category (Trending, Curated, Abstract, Nature, Landscape, Art, 4K, Sports, Architecture, Marvel, Neon, etc.)
+- Find wallpapers by category (Curated, Abstract, Nature, Landscape, Art, 4K, Sports, Architecture, Marvel, Neon, etc.)
 - Extensive settings menu with various options
 - Toast/Snackbar supported buttons
 - Minimal design with smooth transitions and animations